kubernetes/enhancements/keps/sig-auth/1750-external-tls-certificate-authenticator/README.md

 ## Summary

-This enhancement proposes adding support for authentication via external TLS certificate signers, what would enable usage of Hardware Security Modules (HSMs)
-- also known as smartcards, cryptographic processors or, by a popular brand name, YubiKeys(tm) via the PKCS#11 standard.
+This enhancement proposes adding support for authentication via external TLS certificate signers, what would enable usage of Hardware Security Modules (HSMs), also known as smartcards, cryptographic processors or, by a popular brand name, YubiKeys(tm) via the PKCS#11 standard.
 This enhancement allows developers or automation pipelines to authenticate with the Kubernetes cluster, without requiring access to the client key, hence improving compliance and security.

 ## Motivation